Today’s Big Picture

 Stocks to Watch

-Later this morning, Lamb Weston (LW) will report, and after today’s market close, Resources Connection (RGP) is expected to report its latest quarterly results.
-Investors looking to get the details on those reports as well as others slated to be had this week should visit Nasdaq’s earnings calendar page.
+After today’s market close, Blackberry (BB), Chewy (CHWY), lululemon athletica (LULU), and PVH (PVH) among others will be reporting their quarterly results.
+Investors looking to get the nitty-gritty on those reports as well as other earnings reports to be had in the coming days should visit Nasdaq’s earnings calendar page.

 On the Horizon